linuxboot/heads-wiki/Installing-and-Configuring/Flashing-Guides/m900_tower-maximized.md

 - Other laptop/PC with a Linux-based OS installed.

-## Flashing Heads

-First, shut down the computer and disconnect the AC power cable.
-Remove all external cables from the machine.
-Press the power button for several seconds to discharge residual power.

 Remove the side cover according to the [M900 Tower Hardware Maintenance Manual](https://download.lenovo.com/pccbbs/thinkcentre_pdf/m800_m900_sff_hmm.pdf)
 After removing the side cover, remove the CMOS battery.
 Next, identify the motherboard and the SPI flash chip.
 If cables or drive cages block access, move them carefully and document where each cable was connected.